Trenton in Dade County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Trenton (within shouting distance of this marker); Running Water Creek Bridge (approx. 9 Chief Wauhatchie’s Home (approx. 9.3 miles away); Federal-Georgia Road (approx. 10 miles away in Tennessee); Tennessee AMVETS Veterans Memorial (approx. 10.4 miles away in Tennessee); Civil War in Tennessee (approx. 10.4 miles away in Tennessee); Nickajack Cave (approx. 10.9 miles away in Tennessee); Love's Ferry (approx. 10.9 miles away in Tennessee).
+Trenton (within shouting distance of this marker); Cole Plantation and Bethlehem Cemetery (approx. 4.8 miles away); Running Water Creek Bridge (approx. 9 miles away in Tennessee); Chief Wauhatchie’s Home (approx. 9.3 miles away); Federal-Georgia Road (approx. 10 miles away in Tennessee); Tennessee AMVETS Veterans Memorial (approx. 10.4 miles away in Tennessee); Civil War in Tennessee (approx. 10.4 miles away in Tennessee); Nickajack Cave (approx. 10.9 miles away in Tennessee).
+Touch for a list and map of all markers in Trenton.

 More about this marker.
 The marker stands in front of the Dade County Courthouse.